monbro/webscreener/README.md

 * Try the available command buttons to remote-control this vimeo subpage.

-* Try to add Event-Trigger by yourself by
+* Try to add Event-Trigger by yourself by (experimental!)

     a) click Button "select Listener"